-The purpose of this paper is to provide an overview of recent developments in agribusiness in Indonesia in the aftermath of the East Asian financial crisis and to make some forecasts for the medium-term future.
+The purpose of this paper is to provide an overview of recent developments in agribusiness in Indonesia in the aftermath of the East Asian financial crisis and to make some forecasts for the medium-tern future.
 In this respect, two inter-linked themes are important in consideration of the future and both will form the basis of this paper.
 First, at the heart of any business undertaking is the concept of comparative advantage.
 That is, trade, or exchange, reflects differences in endowments of resources between the people involved.
 For Indonesia, the future of agribusiness will be driven by its endowment of unskilled labour and by its endowment of raw materials.
 Second, all business occurs in the context of a policy framework provided by government.
 Governments provide the institutional framework for exchange and respond to developments in both domestic and global arenas.
 Such responses have profound effects on industry.
+At the moment, there are two dominant developments: first, the aftermath of the East Asian financial crisis and, second, pressures for liberalisation of trade through ASEAN and the Asian Free Trade Agreement, AFTA.
+It will be argued that how Indonesian agribusiness manages its comparative corruption.